 People who suffer from PTSD often suffer from nightmares, flashbacks, difficulty sleeping, and feeling emotionally numb.
 These symptoms can significantly impair a person's daily life.

 PTSD is marked by clear physical and psychological symptoms.
 It often has symptoms like depression, substance abuse, problems of memory and cognition, and other physical and mental health problems.
 The disorder is also associated with difficulties in social or family life, including occupational instability, marital problems, family discord, and difficulties in parenting.

 Each VA medical center has PTSD specialists who provide treatment for Veterans with PTSD.
 Plus, the VA provides nearly 200 specialized PTSD treatment programs.
 A referral is usually needed to access the specialty programs.
-You can use this VA PTSD Program Locator to see if there is a specialized program near you.

 NOTE: If you are in crisis dial 911 or 800-273-TALK (1-800-273-8255).

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.